 An image of an underground station has won a competition that celebrates 'the beauty of civil engineering'.

-1st prize: Bencoolen Station, Singapore by Chas Pope.
+The Winner: Bencoolen Station, Singapore by Chas Pope

 The image, taken by Chas Pope, 46, is of Bencoolen Station in Singapore, where the Londoner is based.
 He submitted the photo to fit with this year’s theme of ‘the beauty of civil engineering’.